UCI-Chenli-teaching/project2-login-cart-example/README.md

-## This example shows how to implement the login, session and form feature using the Microservices architecture design.
+## This example shows how to implement the login, session and form features using the Microservices architecture design.

 ### To run this example:
 1. Clone this repository using `git clone https://github.com/UCI-Chenli-teaching/2019w-project2-login-cart-example.git`